rinpharma/r-pharma/content/post/2023-10-21-on-demand/index.md

 ## On-Demand Content

+For R/Pharma 2023 we are trying something new!
+This year we will be **Premiering** talks on our YouTube channel before and after the standard conference hours.
+This will give attendees a chance to engage with content beyond the standard conference time of 10AM to 2PM EDT.
+We hope this great content will provide more options for conference engagement and non-EDT inclusivity.
+We hope to exlore more with this effort in 2024.

+During the **Premier** attendees can post comments and interact through the chat.
+The videos will also be available after the talks finish.

-R/Pharma is fortunate to always receive far many more talks than we have space for in the schedule.
-This year we are trying something new - a selection of talks will be streamed on YouTube after each conference day.
-If you wish to experience this live, please check our YouTube channel (<https://www.youtube.com/c/RinPharma>) at the times listed below.
-Recordings will also be available to view after the conference.
+If you wish to experience these great talks live, the videos will be **Premiered** on our YouTube channel at (https://www.youtube.com/c/RinPharma) at the times listed below.
+Talks are also collected in [this playlist](https://www.youtube.com/playlist?list=PLMtxz1fUYA5ArPGh9axjLsZR7Rq7csrG8).

 #### Tuesday, 24th October